 It’s also the sort of meal that would be fabulous to make a big batch of and freeze for quick and easy weekday lunches or simple weeknight suppers.
 And it’s about a bajillion times more nutritious than a takeaway or a ready meal!

-I just had to share this wonderful, vegetarian (and indeed vegan) soup from the recipe book I reviewed last week: My New Roots by Sarah Britton.
-All the recipes I have tried so far have been great and I’d thoroughly recommend buying a copy (read more about it here in my review of My New Roots) but this one really blew me away.
-It is so simple and yet so delicious.
-I can’t help but have a second bowlful when I make it.
+This recipe was inspired by a recipe from one of my favourite cookbooks: My New Roots by Sarah Britton*.
+All the recipes I have tried from this book have been great and I’d thoroughly recommend buying a copy (read more about it here in my review of My New Roots) but her tomato and lentil soup really blew me away: so simple and yet so delicious.

 In her book (and on her blog) Sarah calls this soup her 4 Corners Lentil Soup because it has been tried and loved by people from all over the world.
 One taste of this soup and it is easy to see how it has become so popular!

 Sarah’s original recipe is pretty simple, but I have made a couple of adaptations to make it even easy peasier and IMHO even more delicious!
 If you want to see the original recipe, check it out on her blog, which is also called My New Roots.

 What to serve with tomato and lentil soup?